 In my previous blog, I touched upon the ‘new normal’ we should expect to see in Great Britain’s foodservice industry, post-COVID-19.
 I’d like to expound my analysis of what this entails.

 I believe the ‘new normal’ will involve three key components: deals; delivery; and the increased use of technology.

-Operators should be encouraged by the fact that the average transaction value of visits on deal has grown almost +5% in the year to March, more than twice as fast as overall average transaction value.
-In some market sectors – such as within pubs, quick service restaurants or travel and leisure – the average transaction value of on-deal visits is actually higher than on non-deal visits.
+Operators should be encouraged by the fact that the average transaction value of visits on the deal has grown almost +5% in the year to March, more than twice as fast as the overall average transaction value.
+In some market sectors – such as pubs, quick service restaurants, or travel and leisure – the average transaction value of on-deal visits is actually higher than on non-deal visits.
 In other words, a deal does not necessarily mean a low price, but good value.

 Delivery is hardly ‘new’, but this channel may acquire new characteristics as and when Britain’s lockdown eases.
 The mandated closure of on-premise dining has led to increased importance of all forms of off-premise dining, including carry-out, drive-thru and delivery.
 Combined, these off-premise occasions represented close to 63% of total visits annually prior to the COVID-19 crisis.
 During the current crisis, it has become a safe haven for consumers who are looking to avoid leaving their homes.
 Our NPD colleagues in China have data that shows us delivery visits were up by +10% in February during the height of that country’s isolation efforts.
 Delivery has been a key feature of Britain’s lockdown – both in terms of grocery and foodservice – and delivery foodservice visits were up +5% in the month of March, while the rest of the market was suffering double-digit declines.